Rockin' Kats

 Rockin' Kats (Note: Known in Japan as N.Y.
-Nyankies (ニューヨークニャンキーズ, Nyū Yōku Nyankīzu)) (originally released in Japan as New York Nyankies) is a platform video game produced by Atlus Software Inc. in 1991 for the Nintendo Entertainment System.
+Nyankies (ニューヨークニャンキーズ, Nyū Yōku Nyankīzu)) (originally released in Japan as New York Nyankies) is a platform video game developed and published by Atlus. in 1991 for the Nintendo Entertainment System.
 The side-scrolling game involves the adventures of an anthropomorphic cat in his quest to defeat a criminal gang of dogs that has taken over New York City.

 Plot

 The player takes control of Willy, a rising young jazz cat in New York City who goes by the stage name of "The Rockin' Kat."
 However, the local crime boss, Mugsy, kidnaps Willy's girlfriend, Jill.
 To rescue Jill and defeat the gangster, Willy must venture through seven different levels or "channels" (from a television set) that feature various themes, thugs, and bosses.